oiclid/akash-network-website/src/content/Docs/providers/provider-faq-and-guide/lease-management/index.md

 categories: ["Providers"]
 tags: []
 weight: 2
-title: "Quick Fixes / Operational Tasks"
+title: "Provider Lease Management"
-linkTitle: "Quick Fixes / Operational Tasks"
+linkTitle: "Provider Lease Management"
 ---

 These quick fixes improve the Akash provider experience, streamline workflow management, and ensure system stability.
 Hopefully, this will enable Akash providers to efficiently manage and optimize their infrastructure.